vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 ### 797 All Paths From Source to Target
-Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from node 0 to node n - 1 and return them in any order.
+Given a directed acyclic graph (DAG) of n nodes labeled from 0 to n - 1, find all possible paths from listNode 0 to listNode n - 1 and return them in any order.
-The graph is given as follows: graph[i] is a list of all nodes you can visit from node i (i.e., there is a directed edge from node i to node graph[i][j]).
+The graph is given as follows: graph[i] is a list of all nodes you can visit from listNode i (i.e., there is a directed edge from listNode i to listNode graph[i][j]).

 Input:  graph = [[1,2],[3],[3],[]]
 Output: [[0,1,3],[0,2,3]]
 Explanation: There are two paths: 0 -> 1 -> 3 and 0 -> 2 -> 3.

 ```
         // Given, n nodes labeled from 0 to n - 1.
-Find all possible paths from node 0 to node n - 1
+Find all possible paths from listNode 0 to listNode n - 1
         int[][] graph = {{1,2},     // 0 {1,2}
                          {3},       // 1 {3}
                          {3},       // 2 {3}